splunk/splunk-connect-for-syslog/docs/sources/CommonEventFormat/index.md

 ### Splunk Metadata with CEF events

-Splunk metadata for individual vendors that use the Common Event Format are governed by two or three of the initial columns in the CEF string (following the leading `CEF:0` or "column 0").
-These are `device_product`, `device_vendor`, and `device_event_class`.
-The sc4s CEF parser first checks if a vendor is using the first two columns, and then (optionally) the fourth.
-The third column, `device_version`, is not checked.
-The parser assigns metadata according to the following csv files located in the local context directory (typically `/opt/sc4s/local/context`):

-* `common_event_format_source.csv`, which checks `device_product` and `device_vendor`, and
-* `common_event_format_class.csv`, which additionally checks `device_event_class`.

-The first column in the csv files are the two (or three) CEF columns concatenated together with an underscore character (see example below).
-This first column then forms the "key" which is used to assign the associated metadata in column two with the value in column three.
-This works similarly to the `splunk_metadata.csv` file used for most data sources.
-If there is no matching row in either table corresponding to the values of these columns in the event, the default metadata below is assigned.
-If a new CEF source is encountered, additional rows can be added to either file to match the new CEF source so that meaningful Splunk metadata can be assigned to the new source.
+The keys (first column) in `splunk_metadata.csv` for CEF data sources have a slightly different meaning than those for non-CEF ones.
+The typical `vendor_product` syntax is instead replaced by checks against specific columns of the CEF event -- namely the first, second, and fourth columns following the leading `CEF:0` ("column 0").
+These specific columns refer to the CEF  `device_vendor`, `device_product`, and `device_event_class`, respectively.
+The third column, `device_version`, is not used for metadata assignment.

+SC4S sets metadata based on the first two columns, and (optionally) the fourth.
+While the key (first column) in the `splunk_metadata` file for non-CEF sources uses a "vendor_product" syntax that is arbitrary, the syntax for this key for CEF events is based on the actual contents of columns 1,2 and 4 from the CEF event, namely:

+`device_vendor`\_`device_product`\_`device_class`

+The final `device_class` portion is optional.
+Therefore, CEF entries in `splunk_metadata` can have a key representing the vendor and product, and others representing a vendor and product coupled with one or more additional classes.
+This allows for more granular metadata assignment (or overrides).

-Here is a snippet of a sample Imperva CEF event:
+Here is a snippet of a sample Imperva CEF event that includes a CEF device class entry (which is "Firewall"):
 ```
 Apr 19 10:29:53 3.3.3.3 CEF:0|Imperva Inc.|SecureSphere|12.0.0|Firewall|SSL Untraceable Connection|Medium|
 ```
-and the corresponding match in `common_event_format_class.csv`:
+and the corresponding match in `splunk_metadata.csv`:
 ```
 Imperva Inc._SecureSphere_Firewall,sourcetype,imperva:waf:firewall:cef
 ```

-* NOTE:  These files are installed when sc4s is first run, but will _not_ be overwritten by subsequent sc4s installations.
-Care should be taken to check the new "example" versions of these files for any new entries that have been added to the files as part of the new release, and merge them appropriately with the production file(s).

 ### Default Sourcetype